Gifts for techies

 Amazon Echo Dot

-Smart speakers are everywhere this year, with tech industry giants like Google and Facebook releasing devices that can answer questions and connect you with loved ones via simple voice commands.
-Amazon's latest entry into that category, the third-generation Amazon Echo Dot, brings personal assistant Alexa to any room.
-At less than 2 inches tall, this diminutive assistant can help order food, play games and stream music from a variety of services for $30.
+Smart technology, especially smart speakers, are pretty ubiquitous at this point.
+Any device that can answer questions and connect you with loved ones via simple voice commands was bound to catch on like wildfire.
+Amazon's current model, the third-generation Amazon Echo Dot, brings personal assistant Alexa to any room.
+At less than 2 inches tall, this diminutive assistant can order food, play games and stream music from a variety of services for $50, though it's regularly marked down so you may be able to nab this tech gift for less.

 Nothing is more frustrating than noticing you have mere moments before your smartphone becomes an empty, black mirror.
-For $48, the Anker PowerCore II 20000 is a high-capacity portable charger that can quickly boost smartphones, tablets and other USB-powered devices.
-Sporting a 20,000-mAh battery and two USB ports, the PowerCore II will make it so even the most tech-obsessed person can keep their gadgets running.
+For $60, the Anker PowerCore Speed 20000is a high-capacity portable charger with enough power to charge a Samsung Galaxy S8 more than four times and an iPad Air 2 roughly 1.5 times.
+Featuring Qualcomm's Quick Charge 3.0 technology, this battery pack can quickly charge any USB device.
+Sporting a 20,000-mAh battery and two USB 3.0 ports, the PowerCore Speed 20000 will make it so even the most tech-obsessed person can keep their gadgets running.

-Give the gift of on-the-go music creation with one of Teenage Engineering's line of highly portable drum machines and synthesizers, known as Pocket Operators.
+Give the gift of on-the-go music creation with one of Teenage Engineering's line of portable drum machines and synthesizers, known as Pocket Operators.
 Featuring a minimalist, circuit-board-meets-calculator design, each device allows for 16 different sequences as well as live play.
-Beginning beatmakers should try the $59 PO-12 Rhythm.
-For more musically inclined beatmakers, the $95 PO-35 Speak features an onboard microphone that drives its vocal synthesis capabilities and allows up to 120 seconds of samples.
+For beginning beatmakers, buy the $60 PO-12 Rhythm.
+For more musically inclined beatmakers, the $90 PO-35 Speak features an onboard microphone that drives its vocal synthesis capabilities and allows up to 120 seconds of samples.

 HyperX Cloud Revolver S gaming headset

-When it comes to taking down enemies in Fortnite or traversing the wasteland in Fallout 76, communication is key.
-That's why the discerning gamer would want the HyperX Cloud Revolver S, a studio-quality headset with Dolby 7.1 surround sound capabilities and a detachable noise-canceling microphone.
-With its durable steel frame and memory foam lining its ear cups, this model is ready to use with any device with USB audio or a 3.5 mm headphone jack.
-The HyperX Cloud Revolver S is $150.
+When it comes to taking down enemies in Fortnite or streaking along a racetrack in Forza, communication is key.
+That's why the discerning gamer would want the HyperX Cloud Revolver S, a studio-quality headset with Dolby 7.1 surround-sound capabilities and a detachable noise-canceling microphone.
+With its durable steel frame and memory-foam lined ear cups, this model is ready to use with any device with USB audio or a 3.5-mm headphone jack.
+The HyperX Cloud Revolver S is $125.

 Gunnar Optiks Intercept glasses

 As anyone who sits in front of a computer screen for hours on end can attest, working in tech can cause a lot of eye strain.
-Studies have shown that too much blue light from computer monitors can disrupt natural circadian rhythms.
-Specialized glasses, like the Gunnar Optiks, block out 65 percent of blue light and 100 percent of UV.
-These glasses reduce the harmful aspects of working or gaming in front of computer monitors for long stretches and come in a variety of styles for $70.
+Studies have shown that too much blue light from computer monitors disrupts natural circadian rhythms.
+Specialized glasses, like the Gunnar Optiks, block out 65% of blue light and 100% of UV light.
+These stylish glasses reduce the harmful aspects of working or gaming in front of computer monitors for long stretches and come in a variety of styles for around $55.

 iFixit Pro Tech Toolkit

 Any IT professional worth their salt has a great set of tools.
-The $65 iFixit Pro Tech Toolkit puts them all in one place.
-It's got it all, including a 64-bit driver kit and an antistatic wrist strap and an iFixit Jimmy opening knife.
+The $60 iFixit Pro Tech Toolkit is an awesome gift because it puts them all in one place.
+It's got it all, including a 64-bit driver kit, an anti-static wrist strap and an iFixit Jimmy opening knife.
 With all these parts, you can safely take apart everything from an Apple Watch to a Nintendo gaming console.